 Littlefield Gallery: Founding Family of Wells

 The name Littlefield signifies “dweller at the little field.”
-Edmund and Annis Littlefield and their six children traveled from England to settle in the town of Wells.
+Edmund and Annis Littlefield and their six children traveled from England and settled in the town of Wells in 1641.
 Edmund’s first mill was at the edge of the salt marsh, a short distance south of the Meetinghouse.
 Early town boundaries, from the Kennebunk River to the Ogunquit River, were marked by his mills.

 At his death in 1661, Edmund Littlefield was one of the most prosperous men in Wells in terms of land and mill privileges.
 He was survived by more than forty grandchildren, progenitors of Littlefields in Wells today.
 Historians recognize him as the “Father of Wells.”

 Ivory Littlefield, a descendent of Annis and Edmund, wrote for the Biddeford Journal under the pen name "Webhannet."
 He lived next to the Webhannet Falls, where a grist mill, located at the base of the falls until the 1880s, was owned by an eighth-generation descendent of the mill's first owner, Edmund Littlefield.